ByronDowney/neurodesk-cloud-platform-api/README.md

 optional: Either "true" if the application sometimes doesn't need this input or "false" if it is mandatory.

 #### Optional input fields
 file type: A list containing the acceptable file types for this input.
 Not including this field will allow any file to be used in the application, which you will need to handle.

 A list of Flywheel's file types and their associated file extensions is available here: https://github.com/scitran/core/blob/d4da9eb299db9a7c6c27bdee1032d36db7cef919/api/files.py#L245-L269.

 As QMENTA does not seem to check file type for multiple files in a directory, the preferred option is to tag the directory within the subject in the appropriate file type through the QMENTA client (in the QMENTA client, go to session -> right click -> show files -> select file/directory -> edit metadata -> type tag and press enter, then save).
-The API tell QMENTA to look for a tag exactly matching the file type(s) that you specify in the Neurodesk settings file, which should also match a Flywheel file type if the application is to be used on both platforms.
-E.g. if you specify file type as ["dicom"], then QMENTA will be looking for the tag "dicom" which you will need to put there.
+The API will tell QMENTA to look for a tag exactly matching the file type(s) that you specify in the Neurodesk settings file, which should also match a Flywheel file type if the application is to be used on both platforms.
+E.g. if you specify file type as ["dicom"], then QMENTA will be looking for the tag "dicom" which you will need to include for the files that should be used.

-### flywheel command
+### flywheel command (optional)
 For Flywheel only, you can explictly provide a command to run in a bash shell.
 For the QSMxT and CLEARSWI examples, "python run.py" is used to run the script.